voucherifyio/voucherify-java-sdk/docs/AccessSettingsCampaignAssignmentsList.md

 # AccessSettingsCampaignAssignmentsList

-Lists all assignments of the campaign to areas and stores if the Areas and Stores feature is enabled (Enterprise feature).
+Lists all assignments of the campaign to areas and stores.  **NOTE**: This object is returned only if the Areas and Stores enterprise feature is enabled.
+Contact [Voucherify Sales](https://www.voucherify.io/contact-sales) to learn more.

 ## Properties